Skip to content

 Moisturizing finish: emulsion, cream, and optional oil

-The final moisture layer keeps hydration high and protects the barrier.
-Emulsions are light lotions—ideal for combination to oily skin or hot days.
+The final moisturizing layer keeps hydration levels high and protects the barrier.
+Emulsions are lightweight lotions — ideal for combination to oily skin or hot days.
 Creams offer more occlusivity and comfort, especially for dry or stressed skin.
-You can use a face oil as the last step or mix a drop into your cream if you need extra suppleness.
-Choose lighter textures in the morning; go richer at night.
+You can use a facial oil as the last layer or mix it with your cream if your skin needs extra softness.
+In the morning, choose lighter textures; in the evening, richer formulas are fine.

-An example of a light, radiance‑boosting day cream is Anua Peach 77% Niacin Enriched Cream.
-Use oil sparingly—too much can make the occlusive film too dense and trap moisture rather than nourish.
-Explore our moisturizers for different skin needs.
+One example of a lightweight, radiant day cream is the Anua Peach 77% Niacin Enriched Cream.
+Use oil sparingly — too much can make the occlusive layer too dense and trap moisture rather than truly nourish the skin.
+Discover our moisturizers for different skin needs.

 Eye care: targeted and gentle

-The skin around the eyes is thinner and loses moisture faster.
-Use a mild eye cream or gel after watery steps and before face cream.
-Apply by gently tapping with the ring finger—avoid rubbing.
+The skin around the eyes is thinner and loses moisture more quickly.
+Use a mild eye cream or gel after the watery steps and before your face cream.
+Apply gently with your ring finger and avoid rubbing.

-SPF is the heart of your AM routine.
-Apply daily and generously—regardless of weather.
-Chemical filters are lightweight and invisible; mineral filters can be better tolerated by very sensitive skin.
-Use about two finger lengths for the face and reapply every 2–3 hours when outdoors.
-Layering Korean skincare reaches its full potential only with consistent UV protection.
-Find suitable options here: suncare.
+SPF is the centerpiece of a morning routine.
+Apply it daily and generously, regardless of the weather.
+Chemical filters are lightweight and invisible, while mineral filters are often better tolerated by very sensitive skin.
+Apply about two finger lengths of product for the face and reapply every 2–3 hours if you are outdoors.
+Layering Korean skincare only reaches its full potential with consistent UV protection.
+You can find suitable products here: Sunscreen.

 Facial massage: better absorption, less tension

-Short, gentle massage strokes can promote microcirculation, release tension, and improve the uptake of watery layers.
-Use the slip of your essence or cream—don’t massage on dry skin.
-Work from the center of the face outward with light upward motions, then pat in any toner or essence residue.
-1–2 minutes are plenty for daily life.
+Short, gentle massage movements can support microcirculation, ease tension, and improve the absorption of watery layers.
+Use the slip from your essence or cream and never massage dry skin.
+Work from the center of the face outward with light upward movements, then pat in any remaining toner or essence.
+One to two minutes is more than enough for everyday use.

 FAQ about layering in Korean skincare

-From thin to thick: oil cleanser, water cleanser, exfoliation on separate nights, toner, essence, serum/ampoule, optional mask, eye care, emulsion/cream, optional oil, and sunscreen last in the morning.
+From thin to thick: oil cleanser, water-based cleanser, exfoliant on separate evenings, toner, essence, serum/ampoule, optional mask, eye care, emulsion/cream, optional oil, and sunscreen last in the morning.

 Which skincare products should you not combine?

-Do not layer retinol with strong AHA/BHA peels on the same night.
-High‑dose vitamin C plus strong acids and niacinamide can be too much if your skin is sensitive.
-Listen to your skin and separate potentially conflicting actives in time.
+Do not layer retinol with strong AHA/BHA exfoliants on the same evening.
+Do not directly combine high-strength vitamin C with strong acids and niacinamide if your skin reacts sensitively.
+Listen to your skin and separate problematic actives by time.

-What does the Korean routine look like day to day?
+What does a Korean facial care routine look like in daily life?

-AM: short and protective—cleanser, toner, light serum, cream, SPF.
-PM: more thorough—double cleanse, toner, essence, targeted serum, cream; exfoliants and masks only on selected days.
+Morning should be short and protective: cleanser, toner, lightweight serum, cream, SPF.
+Evening can be more thorough: double cleanse, toner, essence, targeted serum, cream — with exfoliants and masks only on selected days.

-At NoticeMe you can find Korean cleansers, toners, essences, serums, masks, eye care, moisturizers, and sunscreen—with fast delivery, free samples, and shipping perks.
-Build and adapt your layering routine step by step.
+At NoticeMe, you’ll find Korean cleansers, toners, essences, serums, masks, eye care, moisturizers, and sunscreen — with fast shipping, free samples, and shipping benefits.
+That makes it easy to build and adapt your layering routine step by step.